Tiny Bat Shrugs Off Stings From Deadly Scorpion - Science Sushi

 For years, there have been anectdotal reports that pallid bats attack scorpions with reckless abandon, including Arizona bark scorpions (Centruroides sculpturatus).
 These large arachnids are considered North America’s most dangerous scorpions, armed with potent stingers that induce extreme pain and have even caused human deaths.
 So how is it that these little bats can survive such dangerous meals?
 Researchers at the University of California, Riverside were eager to answer that question.

-Their first step was to confirming that the bats are truly resistant to the scorpion’s venom.
+Their first step was to confirm that the bats are truly resistant to the scorpion’s venom.
 In high-speed videos of hunts, they witnessed Arizona bark scorpions stinging bats that went on to successfully consume the scorpions, seemingly unaffected by the venom.
-They then injected doses of venom ranging from 1 to 10 milligrams per kilogram of body weight into bats and mice.
+They then injected doses of venom ranging from 1 to 10 milligrams per kilogram of body weight into bats and mice (as a control).
 Again, resistance was confirmed in the bats—while the mice convulsed with pain or died, the bats didn’t seem to mind for the most part.
 Even at the highest dose, 3 of the 4 bats injected were unfazed, while the one bat that did react was back to normal in less than ten minutes.

 Confident the animals were indeed shrugging off the venom, the scientists sought out the mechanism for their resistance.
 They created libraries of the proteins expressed in neurons known to be affected by the scorpion toxins in other species, and looked for changes to voltage gated sodium channels that the neurotoxins target.
 What they found were several mutations not seen in any other species that is resistant to scorpion venom.
 “These mutations are novel in the pallid bat, suggesting an unknown mechanism of pain modulation in the pallid bat that involves altered ion channel function,” said Bradley H. Hopp, first author of the research paper, in a press release.
 “Our work sets the stage to not only identify potentially novel mechanisms of pain modulation with application to human pain management but also increase our understanding of adaptive modifications of ion channel function that modulate the excitability of neurons.”